diridari/CPP-Argument-Parser/README.md

 ## Goal
 This library shall help you the receive program arguments in C++ It is possible to define call back function that gets invoked if the corresponding argument get parsed.
-For each argument is it possible to define an short version, a long version a help message and if this argument is required to get called by the user.
+For each argument is it possible to define a short version, a long version a help message and if this argument is required to get called by the user.

 Each argument is separated by an space or is can be joined by  <”>